Facets-cloud/Readme-Documentation/docs/MODULES/generate-modules-via-ai.md

 ---
-title: Generate Custom Terraform Modules via MCP
+title: Generate Modules via MCP
 excerpt: >-
   This section explains how to turn a module concept into a working Facets Module in minutes.